wang-q/withncbi/pop/README.md

     sh 7_multi_db_only.sh
     ```

-10. When you are satisfied and don't see any wrong, rename `pop/trichoderma_test.yml` to
+7. When you are satisfied and don't see any wrong, rename `pop/trichoderma_test.yml` to
     `pop/trichoderma_data.yml` and commit it.

     ```bash
     mv ~/Scripts/withncbi/pop/trichoderma_test.yml ~/Scripts/withncbi/pop/trichoderma_data.yml
     ```

-99. Cleaning.
+## Section 3: cleaning.

 This is the ultimate final step.
 No more.
+Actually you may choose not to do this.
+It's depended on your disk capacity.

 * Remove useless files

     ```bash
     cd ~/data/alignment/Fungi/trichoderma